 Shortness of breath is a challenging symptom that can affect the patient’s physical and emotional well-being.
 As a , I care deeply about the patient’s comfort and quality of life.
 That’s why I use non-pharmacological methods to help them manage their breathlessness and feel more at ease.

 Non-pharmacological methods are techniques that do not involve taking any medicine.
 They are safe, easy, and effective ways to manage shortness of breath.
-They include pursed lip breathing, fan for airflow, upright positioning, activity pacing and rest, and cool and comfortable environment.
+They include pursed lip breathing, a fan for airflow, upright positioning, activity pacing and rest, and a cool and comfortable environment.
 These methods can help patients breathe more easily and reduce their and distress.
 They can also help patients feel more relaxed and calm and improve their quality of life.

 Resources